noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Multiple threads can run in the same process.
 This avoids multiple copies of shared data.
 Thread-based workers usually use much less memory than the same number of process-based workers.

 [CRuby](https://www.ruby-lang.org/en/) has a [Global Interpreter Lock](https://en.wikipedia.org/wiki/Global_interpreter_lock), often called the GVL or GIL.
 The GVL prevents multiple threads from running Ruby code at the same time in a single process.
-A thread can be waiting on network data, database operations or some other non-Ruby work, but only one can actively run Ruby code at a time.
+Multiple threads can be waiting on network data, database operations or some other non-Ruby work, but only one can actively run Ruby code at a time.
 This means thread-based concurrency is more efficient for applications that use a lot of I/O such as database operations or network APIs.
 The more I/O your application uses, the more threads it would benefit from.

 With the GVL, using a lot of threads has limited value.
 A Rails app rarely benefits from more than 6.
 To have a large number of workers, some other concurrency method should be used.